crmckenzie/nurture/TASKLIST.md

 - [ ] fails if the application has been released
 - [ ] implies a need for archived applicatioÂns that are not returned from /applications by default

 ## GET /applications/:name/versions

-- [ ] returns the version history of an application
+- [x] returns the version history of an application

 ## GET /applications/:name/releases

-- [ ] release history for a given application
+- [x] release history for a given application (date, version)

-## GET /applications/:name/manifests

-- [ ] returns a list of manifests associated with the application